MarcusWegener/Export2Dataflow/README.md

 Identical to the previous step, Windows may ask you to authenticate with administrator privileges before you can proceed.

 ### Restart Power BI Desktop
 You have applied all required steps by now.
-A new button will appear in the Power BI Desktop top ribbon for External Tools.
+The new buttons will appear in the Power BI Desktop top ribbon for External Tools.
 In case you had Power BI running already, please restart Power BI desktop first.

 Did something not workout as expected for you, kindly check the FAQ to see if your question is already listed there.
 If not, please let me know.